slaclab/lume-ace3p/README.md

 <details><summary><h3>S3DF</h3></summary>

 To activate the lume-ace3p conda environment on an S3DF <ins>*iana node*</ins>:
-1. Run the command (only needs to be done once):
+1. **Skip this step if you have your own conda**
+   Run this command once (initializes a conda environment for your profile):
    ```
    /sdf/group/rfar/software/conda/bin/conda init
    ```
-2. Reopen a terminal on S3DF iana and run the command:
+3. Reopen a terminal on S3DF iana and run the command:
    ```
    conda activate lume-ace3p
    ```
    - The text "(lume-ace3p)" should be shown on the command line indicating you are in the correct conda environment
-   - The command: `conda deactivate` can be used to exit the conda environment if desired
+   - If using your own conda, the environment is located at: `/sdf/group/rfar/software/conda/envs/lume-ace3p`

 To run the examples on an S3DF iana terminal:
 1. Copy the `/sdf/group/rfar/lume-ace3p/examples` folder to a desired location (e.g. in home or scratch)